Open a professional trading account in 1 minute

 What are Economic Indicators?

-Learn how the economic indicators can improve your trading with the UK fully licensed and award-winning forex broker.
+Learn how the economic indicators can improve your trading with fully licensed and award-winning forex broker.

 Types of Economic Indicators

 The indicators’ frequencies vary from one indicator to the other; some are daily, others monthly and several are quarterly.
 Before the indicator occurs there are speculations made by leading financial figures, and british traders base their moves on those speculations.
 An economic event has a double influence; first when announced, and second when compared to the speculations made before.
 A big difference between the speculation and the actual number can cause shifts in the market.